 - Gastrointestinal pain

 - Death by overdose4

 Because the addictive nature of opiates is so well documented, widespread fear of dependency leads many hospital patients to request alternative methods of pain relief, even if they are in severe pain, because they do not want to risk addiction.
 Their fears indeed have merit, but awareness of addiction and a close accountability system of family and friends can make medical opiate use much safer.

 Finding Help for Opiate Abuse

-If you or someone you know has abused opiates in the past or even misuses drugs now, we are her to help you.
+If you or someone you know has abused opiates in the past or even misuses drugs now, we are here to help you.
 Our admissions coordinators are available 24 hours a day to hear your concerns in complete confidentiality and help you find the right treatment plan for your unique situation.
-Call us today at 706-914-2327 to ask about interventions, treatment centers, payment plans and any other aspects of addiction.
+Call us today at 706-914-2327 to ask about interventions, treatment centers, payment plans, or any other aspects of addiction.
 We are here for you.

 1 “How Do Opioids Work?”
 NIDA for Teens.
 11 June 2018.